 Gang Qu received his M.S. and Ph.D. degrees in Computer Science from UCLA in 1998 and 2000, respectively.
 Previously, he had studied Mathematics in the University of Science and Technology of China (USTC) and the University of Oklahoma.
 He joined the Department of Electrical and Computer Engineering at the University of Maryland in 2000.
 He holds a joint appointment with the Institute for Systems Research.
-He is a joint associate professor at UMIACS and an affiliate associate professor at the Computer Science Department.
+He is currently the director of Maryland Embedded System and Hardware Security (MeshSec) lab and wireless sensors laboratory.

 Honors and awards

 •Best Paper Awards: 33rd IEEE International System-on-Chip Conference (SOCC 2020); 4th IEEE Asian Hardware Oriented Security and Trust Symposium (AsianHOST 2019); 17th IEEE International Conference on Application-specific Systems, Architectures and Processors (ASAP 2006); ACM SIGMOBILE International Conference on

 • ACM Recognition of Service Awards, ACM SIG Governing Board (2019, 2006, 2005)